 Feast of Saint John

 While Lisbon has a Feast of Saint Anthony, Porto has its own celebration – Feast of Saint John, the patron saint of lovers.
 Which is better?
 Of course, Porto locals claim the night of 23 June teaches the capital a thing or two about having fun.

 Porto’s large Avenida dos Aliados becomes a giant market place.
 All over Porto, there’s loud music, caldo verde (Portuguese cabbage soup), grilled sardines, sangria, beer, but Porto adds the creamy custard St John’s cake, washed down with a port.

 Offering your loved one a potted basil plant with a traditional poem is also part of Porto’s tradition.
 But different from Lisbon’s feast is Porto’s recent tradition (introduced in the 1960s) of hitting people with plastic hammers.
-Also, Lisbon doesn’t have a fireworks display, which happens at midnight above the port wine lodges on the opposite side of the Douro with thousand watching on Cais da Ribeira.
+Also, Lisbon doesn’t have a fireworks display, which in Porto happens at midnight above the port wine lodges on the opposite side of the Douro with thousand watching on Cais da Ribeira.